-Despite a considerable drop at the beginning of 2020, the short-term rental industry has managed to bounce back in 2021.
-In fact, in April 2021, occupancy for vacation rental properties in the US reached 61.6%, the highest rate in history.
+Despite a considerable drop at the beginning of 2020, the short-term rental industry has continued to bounce back this year.
+In fact, according to forecasts from AirDNA, demand for vacation rentals is expected to increase by another 14.1% in 2022 over 2021’s results.

 Now, more and more people are keen to get into the business to reap the benefits of short-term renting.
 But how is short-term rental management different from long-term rental management?
 And is it the right path for you to take?